aahsk/chromino/README.md

     `Help => Change Memory Settings`.
 In addition the IDE can throw `scalac: Error while emitting Codecs.scala; null` when trying to run the project, there is no known fix yet.
 See [src/main/scala/com.aahsk.chromino.protocol/Codecs.scala](./src/main/scala/com.aahsk.chromino.protocol/Codecs.scala)
+- The in-memory state shared between multiple web-socket connections is mutable and effectful.
+It feels quite imperative using it with Cats Ref looks odd.
+Haven't yet figured out how to make it prettier